YueWu0301/YueWu0301.github.io/_pages/about.md

 **Q: Why do you want to pursue a PhD?**

-First and foremost, I am passionate about research: I enjoy learning about cutting-edge technologies, exploring the unknown, I get strong achievement during these process.
+First and foremost, I am passionate about research: I enjoy learning about cutting-edge technologies, exploring the unknown, I get strong satisfaction during these process.
 During my PhD, I want to do some meaningful and impactful research, contributing something of my own to the field.

 I also aim to further enhance my problem-solving, learning, and innovative abilities through the PhD journey, improve myself.
 I look forward to expanding my expertise to become a specialist in my area.